karec/cookiecutter-flask-restful/README.md

 * `OPENAPI_VERSION`: OpenAPI version of your spec, default to `3.0.2`
 * `SWAGGER_JSON_URL`: Url for your JSON specifications, default to `/swagger.json`
 * `SWAGGER_UI_URL`: Url for swagger-ui, default to `/swagger-ui`
+* `OPENAPI_YAML_URL`: Url for your YAML specifications, default to `/openapi.yaml`
+* `REDOC_UI_URL`: Url for redoc-ui, default to `/redoc-ui`
 * `SWAGGER_URL_PREFIX`: URL prefix to use for swagger blueprint, default to `None`

 ## Changelog

+### 9/24/2021

+* Fixed CLI to work with Flask 2.0's built-in CLI
+* Added ReDoc UI and YAML OpenAPI Spec routes
+* Updated Swagger UI version to fix previously-distorted version
+* Updated README to reflect new CLI and ReDoc information

 ### 6/08/2020